 When we say low-cost, we mean it.
-Since you can create high quality content on an iPhone these days, you might as well start small and work your way up.
+Since you can create high-quality content on an iPhone these days, you might as well start small and work your way up.
 You can even pitch a three-month trial content strategy with the plan to shoot all your video content on an iPhone.
 Your customers and followers will notice the increase in production values over time as well, and will see it as a positive sign that business is booming!
 And for your pitch, starting small will make it easier for the higher-ups to see value (and low risk) in what you’re proposing.

 Step Three: Once they buy in, set expectations early, and update them often.

-Nothing is worse than when expectations are misaligned, and two parties are not on the same page, in any situation.
+Nothing is worse than when expectations are misaligned and two parties are not on the same page.
 That’s especially true with new initiatives.
-It’s important to get everyone on the same page with what to expect so that executives aren’t wanting Superbowl-scale content on an iPhone budget.
+It’s important to get everyone on the same page about what to expect so that executives aren’t wanting Super Bowl style content on an iPhone budget.

 For example, if you are following a video marketing strategy similar to the type we recommend, your video marketing’s success will be tied to a specific goal, whether it be to attract new audiences, engage more viewers, nurture more leads or delight current customers.
 Make sure that everyone involved in the decision to go ahead with video marketing understands what success looks like for any particular effort so they can judge it accordingly.

 Then, once you start the production process, make sure you keep track of any production hiccups that come with the learning curve of getting into video.
 On set, we believe in Murphy’s Law: Everything that can go wrong usually will.
 Make sure that you are properly accounting for what it takes to mount a production, regardless of size, and that you have all the knowledge you can at your disposal to create the highest quality content possible.

 Step Four: Determine crew roles and how internal processes will play out.